katereclark/python_mysql_database/README.md

 # Overview

 I created this software to increase my understanding of how to integrate SQL commands into Python code and how to connect to a SQL server.

-**{Provide a description the software that you wrote and how it integrates with a SQL Relational Database.
-Describe how to use your program.}**
+This program connects to the MySQL local server and adds an employees_info database and an employees table and a departments table if they are not already present.
+It allows a user to display, add, edit, and remove employees and to display and add departments.
+The user can select an option from the menu in the terminal and follow the prompts to completion.
 My purpose for building this software is to create and maintain a relational database that imitates database of employees and departments and stores each individual's information.

 **{It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how you created the Relational Database.}**